-Intel Pentium® II processors or Intel CeleronTM processors support VID (Voltage Identification).
+Intel Pentium^a II processors support VID (Voltage Identification).
 The switching voltage regulator on the system board will automatically set the voltage regulator according to the voltage of the processor.

 2.2.3 Setting the Jumpers on the System Board